sdqali/site/content/blog/2025-11-21-rendering-plantuml-diagrams-in-hugo.markdown

 This allows the PlantUML API end point to be configurable via site params.
 The shortcode, when rendered uses `resources.GetRemote` to POST the contents of the shortcode invocation to the PlantUML API.
 It then renders the returned SVG directly, or adds an `img` tag to render PNG images.

-For example, when invoked as:
+For example, the following declarion:

 ```
 {{</* plantuml */>}}